CloudRepublic/cloudrepublic-blog/source/_posts/Azure-Blueprints.md

 Case Description
 ---

 When we look at an enterprise, we usually see that they lack the tools to enforce the Governance of Azure Resources.
-They way they enforce rules on resources is done by a group within the company that is responsible for teaching the development teams how to use azure they way that the company wants it.
+The way they enforce rules on resources is done by a group within the company that is responsible for teaching the development teams how to use Azure they way that the company wants it.
 This teaching can be done in many different ways, one of which could be a document describing how to create resources and what rules apply when creating them.
 The development teams can then start using these documents to create the resources they need.

 One of the problems that might occur is that the development team makes a mistake while trying to set up the resources they need.
 When this happens they will go to the central group that is responsible for Azure and ask them how to fix this.

 This essentially creates a bottleneck within the company.
 You can manage when one or two teams ask questions or need assistance when creating resources.
 But when you have more than ten teams the central team will be delayed in their work.

+Also what can happen is that the enterprise can enforce Governance when things are already deployed to azure.
+This could cause some problems as other resources might have to be reconfigured to adhere to the new rules.

 This is where Azure Blueprints comes into play!

 By using Azure Blueprints not only can we define how the resources should be made and used so that we always end up with the same result as the Blueprint describes.
 We can also check upon these created resources and make sure that they comply to the set of rules made by the enterprise.
 This makes sure that the enterprise does not have to interfere everytime resources are requested as they have already made sure that the blueprints use their rules.

 This removes the bottleneck described above as development teams can ask the group responsible for the Governance of Azure Resources to create certain resources for them.
 All the group has to do is use the correct blueprint on the subscription of the development team and they will have the resources they request without having to do anything themselves.

 What is Azure Blueprints?
 ---